 This document assumes that readers are fully familiar with Aadhaar authentication model, related terminology, and authentication API technology details.
-Before reading this document, readers must read the Aadhaar authentication API specification available at http://uidai.gov.in/images/FrontPageUpdates/aadhaar\authentication\api\2\0\1.pdf
+Before reading this document, readers must read the Aadhaar authentication API specification available at https://uidai.gov.in/images/resource/aadhaar_authentication_api_2_5.pdf certification and related software/security aspects of registered devices.
+Device provider should be an entity registered in India and is responsible for STQC certification, device key management (as per this spec), and any security or other responsibilities set forth by UIDAI as part of device provider ecosystem rules.

-IMPORTANT NOTE: In this document, term "Device Provider" used to refer to a device manufacturer or any agency who has partnership with the manufacturer to manage device certification and related software/security aspects of registered devices.
-Device provider should be an entity registered in India and is responsible for STQC certification, device key management (as per this spec), and any security or other responsibilities set forth by UDIAI as part of device provider ecosystem rules.
+IMPORTANT NOTE: In this document, term "Device Provider" used to refer to a device manufacturer or any agency who has partnership with the manufacturer to manage device